Skip to content

 The Developer-First Security Platform

-• Snyk IaC scans Terraform, CloudFormation, Kubernetes YAML, and Helm charts for security misconfigurations before deployment
+• IaC scanning catches configuration issues in Terraform, CloudFormation, Kubernetes YAML, and Helm before deployment

-• The Snyk Vulnerability Database is curated by Snyk’s own security research team with detailed remediation guidance, not just CVE regurgitation
+• The vulnerability database is actively curated by Snyk’s research team, not just CVE aggregation

-• Snyk Code’s SAST engine, while developer-friendly, has narrower language coverage than Checkmarx or Veracode - less-common languages may have limited support
+• SAST language coverage lags Checkmarx or Veracode; some niche languages get limited support

 2. GitHub Advanced Security (GHAS)

-• Security Overview dashboards provide organization-wide visibility into vulnerability trends, alert aging, and repository risk - giving security teams centralized governance without requiring a separate platform
+• Security Overview gives organization-wide visibility into trends and risk without a separate platform

-• Push protection blocks commits containing detected secrets before they enter the repository - preventing secret exposure at the earliest possible moment
+• Push protection stops commits containing secrets before they even enter the repository

 3. Veracode